SvetlanaSemirenko/Mini-projects-Python/README.md

-# Mini-projects-Python-
+# Mini-projects-Python
-Here are mini-projects written in python during training
+Here are mini-projects written in Python during training